The ultimate guide to upskilling and professional skill development

 Reasons to upskill

-So, once you know what upskilling is, why would you do it?
+So, why would you do it once you know what upskilling is?
 Good question.
-In some respects, there are as many answers to that question as there are people looking to upskill.
+In some respects, there are as many answers to that question as people are looking to upskill.
 After all, everyone’s career journey is unique.

-However, there are several aspects about upskilling that are relevant to pretty much anyone.
-We’ve identified the top five reasons why upskilling is important.
+However, several aspects of upskilling are relevant to pretty much anyone.
+We’ve identified the top five reasons why upskilling is essential.

-So upskilling can be a small step – a short course taken to immediately add value to your role, with a specific skill under your belt.
+So upskilling can be a small step – a short course to immediately add value to your role, with a specific skill under your belt.
 Or it could be a longer course of study, to delve a bit deeper.
-(Although, did you know that you can complete a graduate certificate in as little as six months?
-True fact.)
+(Did you know you can complete a graduate certificate in as little as six months?
+Fact.)

-And, of course, given that upskilling is a part of lifelong learning, the steps you take can all add up.
+And, of course, given that upskilling is a part of lifelong learning, your steps can all add up.
 One course of study can lead to another.
 Knowledge complementing skills.
 Skills developed to put knowledge into action.

 Read more about the top five reasons to upskill.